rootwork/responsive-tables-builder/README.md

 * Styling is done through Sass files, with variables that you can easily update to change things like breakpoints, colors, and spacing.

-* Within the table, text can be formatted differently than numbers.
+* Within the table, different data can be formatted in different ways.
+For instance, you can right-align numerical data columns.

 * CSS can optionally be included directly in the resulting HTML file -- so you can drop it in all together, for instance in hosted solutions or CMSes where you